 What are some ways I can learn to control my temper?

 The best way to control your temper depends on you.
-There’s no quick fix.
+There is no quick fix.
 Every person needs to take time to think about what works for him or her.

 Here are some helpful ideas:

-- Think about the consequence of your behavior.
-Realize that how you behave affects those you love and others around you.
+- Think about the consequences of your behavior.
+Realize that how you behave affects not only you but also those you love and others around you.
 You can ask someone about how they were affected and remember this for the future.
-Also sometimes there are consequences like suspension or being grounded that can be a reminder of what happens when your anger escalates.
+Also, sometimes there are consequences like suspension or being grounded that can be a reminder of what happens when your anger escalates.

 - Pay attention to what upsets you.
 When you’re able to figure out what triggers angry feelings, you can make decisions about how to manage these triggers.
 Sometimes they’re avoidable and other times not; it’s up to you to be prepared with strategies that will help you stay in better control.

 - Pay attention to how your body feels when you are angry.
+Sometimes people are first aware of experiencing anger through their bodies rather than their thoughts or feelings.
 When you notice your body beginning to react, it’s time to slow down and identify the feeling before reacting.

 - Create a “toolbox” of relaxation techniques that work for you.
 Find tools and skills that help you calm down when you find yourself getting angry.
 Some people step away from a situation, others listen to music or exercise.
 Figure out what works for you and use it.